akshelstad/Coursera_Capstone/README.md

 # Coursera_Capstone
 Data Science Capstone Project

-Refer to the files:
+The folium maps did not show up when I uploaded the notebook to GitHub.
+Please refer to the following files for screenshots of the maps:
 - Calgary_Map
 - Calgary_Map_Clustered_1
 - Calgary_Map_Clustered_2

-for the folium maps.
-They did not show up in the notebook when I uploaded it to GitHub